 Accessing and Using DASCH DRnext

 Because the DASCH pipeline is always evolving, the available data may contain undocumented errors or limitations.
-Use them cautiously, and do not hesitate to reach out to the scientific contact if you have any questions or concerns.
+Use them cautiously, and do not hesitate to reach out to the DASCH Astrophysics email list if you have any questions or concerns.

 Likewise, the material here is, inevitably, provisional.
-If you find any inaccuracies, please alert the scientific contact.
+If you find any inaccuracies, please bring them to the attention of the DASCH Astrophysics email list.
 For documentation that has been vetted but may be out-of-date, see the most recent snapshot data release: Data Release 6 (January 31, 2019).

 Launch a cloud-based quicklook notebook to investigate a source.
 (Assumes familiarity with DASCH and daschlab.)